 International Discount Cards

-It is actually valid in the following countries: Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Macedonia, the Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia, Switzerland and Ukraine.
-(Also valid in France, Norway, Spain and Sweden for holders under 26 or over 60).
+It is actually valid in the following countries: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Montenegro, the Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia and Switzerland.
+It is also valid in Norway, Spain and Sweden for holders under 26 or over 60.

 RailPlus can be bought online at NS International site or over-the-counter at an NS service desk.